Postnatal (Recognised since May 2019)

 Local info and availability:

 North London, North West London, West London, Middlesex, Hertfordshire, HA8 Edgware, HA7 Stanmore, NW7 Mill Hill, NW3 Hampstead, NW6 West Hampstead, N6 Highgate, NW11 Golders Green, EN4 EN5 Barnet, N20 Whetstone, Totteridge, HA1 HA2 HA3 Harrow, HA5 Pinner, HA4 Ruislip, N8 Crouch End, WD6 Borehamwood, WD7 Radlett, WD17 Watford, AL1 St Albans

 Breastfeeding Support, Baby Massage

 Hi I’m Anna and I’m a recognised postnatal doula.
-I am also currently (May 2021) training to be a birth doula with Developing Doulas.
+I have also recently trained to be a birth doula with Developing Doulas, so I am able to support birthing people and their families during pregnancy, labour, birth and postnatally.

 I live in Edgware, North West London with my husband and two lively, active boys who are nine and six years old.
-I have always enjoyed working with and supporting families with babies and young children and have done so for nearly twenty years.
+I have always enjoyed working with and supporting families with babies and young children and have done so for twenty years.

 I trained as an Early Years teacher.
 I worked in school nurseries and then in the nursery of a Children’s Centre in North London.
 I then worked as a Family Support and Outreach Worker in the Children’s Centre for several years.
 This role was very varied and each day was different.
 I ran groups for parents and babies/young children including Baby Massage, Sensory Baby, Rhyme Time and Stay and Play.
 I provided outreach support to families from all walks of life, in their own homes and at the Children’s Centre.
 I also provided parents with information and sign posted them to other services in the local area.
 I did not return to the Children’s Centre after my second son was born and ran Baby Massage and Messy Play sessions before becoming a Postnatal Doula.

 Since the birth of my youngest son I have taken a keen interest in the support and services that are available for parents of babies and young children and have researched baby and child development, particularly around sleep and feeding issues.
 I have training in Sleep in Babies and Young Children and Reflux and Early Allergies.
-I have recently completed the Holistic Sleep Mini Course.
+I have also completed the Holistic Sleep Mini Course.